 That related posts widget will just pull a random selection from the overall category.
 But at the end of a post discussing something about Pinterest, readers will most likely want more recommendations for posts about Pinterest.
 Adding your internal links manually enable you to specifically select the best posts to send them to.

 When you place those internal links right in front of the reading path they are already on, they are more likely to click on them.
 Simply add a few links after your final paragraph.
 I like to say something like “Be sure to read more about …” and then use bullets to list the actual post titles.

 This puts it in the line of reading they are already in before they move on to a widget area.
 Plus, they are also more likely to click since they are to the end of the first post and will be wanting more to read.

 Keeping Track of Internal Linking

 If you are using the Yoast SEO plugin, you should have 2 columns displaying in your “posts” dashboard.
 The first one shows the number of links in that post that lead to other posts.
 The second column shows the number of other posts linking to this post.
 This can serve as a guide for you to ensure that each post links to at least 2 additional related posts.

-You should have already read about using your categories and tags correctly.
-If so, then you should be coming up with content based around them.
+You should have already read about using categories correctly.
+If so, then you should be coming up with content based on them.
 If you are just getting started with going back and adding internal links to posts, you can filter your content in your posts dashboard to show only the published posts in a certain category.
-You can also click on your Tags listing and it will show you how many posts have been published for each tag.
-This can give you ideas for writing new content using those tags again (and then linking to the older posts in that tag).

 Internal Links Matter!